TheRealGD/therealgd/docs/template-overrides.md

 these templates will take precedence over Postmill's own templates.
 This allows you to add custom HTML or replace some of Postmill's HTML with your own.

-Templates are written in the [https://twig.symfony.com/doc/2.x/](Twig templating language.
+Templates are written in the [Twig templating language][twig].
 You should familiarise yourself with some basic Twig concepts before writing your own templates.

 ## Example: replacing the site's footer